 The thing a lot of people get backwards is they wait to feel inspired or motivated to make something good, but the thing is when you set falsifiable deadlines you train yourself to see.

 When I knew I had to publish something on Saturday, I start to see and act in a new way.
 I started to think “I need to do or think something this week worth writing about.”
-And so I did.

 The response I get to this is often “what if I don’t think of anything or do anything?”

 Well, you might.
 But the choice is not between definite success and possible failure, it is between definite failure and possible success.

 If you don’t set a deadline, you will definitely not publish something good.
 You will do what I did and waffle back and forth.
 Failure is guaranteed.